 "I am seeking.
 I am striving.
 I am in it with all my heart." - Vincent Van Gogh

-Travis Kendrick is a professional director, choreographer, and educator.
+Travis Kendrick is a professional director, choreographer, educator, and arts leader.
+Currently, he is the Manager Of Produced Theatre and Theatre Education at Modland Center For The Arts in Midland, Michigan.
 Most recently, he served as the Director of Education at Mill Mountain Theatre and Visiting Faculty Member for both Hollins University and Virginia Tech.
 He received his MFA in Directing from the University Of California-Irvine in 2016 and his Bachelor of Fine Arts in Musical Theatre from Point Park University in 2008.

 Travis was born in Hopewell, Virginia, and grew up singing in choir and playing in the band at school.
 He was first on stage at five years old, playing the title role in Peter Rabbit for his kindergarten musical.
 In middle and high school, Travis gained invaluable experience performing in a myriad of plays and musicals at the Fort Lee Playhouse.
 It was there that he found his love of the theatre, and that he realized he would be a lifelong theatre artist.
 When he was fifteen, he was in his first regional theatre production, playing Enoch Snow Junior in Carousel at Virginia Rep in Richmond, Virginia.